Introduction

 After returning to school, my life basically revolved around three places: the dorm, the cafeteria, and the lab.

 My roommate, who was also a good friend, and I spent every day in the lab studying.
-We had a healthy competition between us, which I think is particularly beneficial in college, much better than playing games together.
+We had a healthy competition, which I think is great in college, much better than everyone just playing games together.
 We would usually arrive at the lab by noon and stay until the teaching building closed.
-Around ten at night, the entire building would be dark, and the security guard would come to urge us to leave.
+Around ten at night, when the entire building’s lights were turned off, the security guard would come up to urge us to leave.

-I was truly immersed in the ocean of programming, not for any competition, just out of pure love and a desire to learn.
-I remember several times, after a night out with friends, returning to school drunk and dizzy, the first thing I did wasn’t to go back to the dorm to sleep, but to stagger to the lab and write some more code.
+I was truly immersed in the sea of programming, not for any competition, just for the pure love of it, just wanting to learn.
+Studying felt as refreshing as taking a deep breath after surfacing from underwater.
+I remember several times, after a night out with friends, returning to school drunk and dizzy, the first thing I did wasn’t to go back to the dorm to sleep but to head to the lab and write some more code.
 At that time, I was also watching Andrew Ng’s machine learning course.
 Although I was still confused about the future, unsure whether to pursue web scraping or AI, I just couldn’t stop.

 During that time, I read a lot of books.
 I remember reading “Algorithms (4th Edition)”, “Grokking Algorithms”, and “The Pragmatic Programmer”.
 I also went through the official Django tutorial from start to finish and wrote my first backend website using Python.